Synthetify/synthetify-protocol/docs/docs/technical/state.md

     await exchange.getAssetsList(assetsList)

 Where the _exchange_ is an instance of _Exchange_ singleton.
-The argument of _assetsList_ is PublicKey, which can be found in the state.
+The argument of the _assetsList_ is PublicKey, which can be found in the state.
 The whole structure is similar, but arrays are trimmed to the correct length.

 ## Decimal